Constraints on Cosmological Models with Gamma-Ray Bursts in Cosmology-Independent Way: CALIBRATION OF AMATI RELATION AND GRB Hubble DIAGRAM

-We use public python package GaPP\footnote{\url{https://github.com/astrobengaly/GaPP}} to calibrate the GRB relation from the SNe Ia.
-We use the J221 GRB data \citep{Jia2022}\footnote{We revisited the J221 sample \citep{Jia2022}, which consists of 49 GRBs from Fermi catalog, 33 GRBs from \cite{Amati2019} and 139 GRBs from \cite{Wang2016}. }, and the Pantheon+ sample \citep{Scolnic2022} comprising 1701 light curves of 1550 unique spectroscopically confirmed SNe Ia\footnote{The Pantheon+ sample \citep{Scolnic2022} do not use SNe from SNLS at $z > 0.8$ due to sensitivity to the $U$ band in model training, so the Pantheon+ statistics between $0.8 < z < 1.0$ are lower than that of Pantheon \citep{Scolnic2018} and the Joint Light-curve Analysis (JLA, \cite{Betoule2014}).}.
-The distance modulus $\mu$ is related to the luminosity distance $d_L$: $\mu= m - M = 5\log \frac{d_L}{\textrm{Mpc}} + 25$, where $m$ and $M$ correspond to the apparent magnitude and absolute magnitude, respectively.
-The reconstructed apparent magnitudes from Pantheon+ sample are showed in Fig. \ref{fig/1.png}.
+In order to reconstruct GRB data through Gaussian process from SNe Ia, we use the public Python package GaPP\footnote{\url{https://github.com/astrobengaly/GaPP}} with the J221 GRB data\footnote{We revisited the J221 sample \cite{Jia2022}, which consists of 49 GRBs from Fermi catalog, 33 GRBs from Ref.~\refcite{Amati2019} and 139 GRBs from Ref.~\refcite{Wang2016}. } and the Pantheon+ sample \cite{Scolnic2022} comprising 1701 light curves of 1550 unique spectroscopically confirmed SNe Ia.\footnote{The Pantheon+ sample \cite{Scolnic2022} do not use SNe from SNLS at $z > 0.8$ due to sensitivity to the $U$ band in model training, so the Pantheon+ statistics between $0.8 < z < 1.0$ are lower than that of Pantheon \cite{Scolnic2018} and the Joint Light-curve Analysis (JLA \cite{Betoule2014}).} The distance modulus $\mu$ is related to the luminosity distance $d_L$: $\mu= m - M = 5\log \frac{d_L}{\textrm{Mpc}} + 25$, where $m$ and $M$ correspond to the apparent magnitude and absolute magnitude, respectively.
+The reconstructed apparent magnitudes from Pantheon+ sample are shown in Fig. \ref{fig/1.png}.
 We find that the SNe Ia data points are sparse at $0.8\leq z\leq2.26$, the reconstruction function exhibits strange oscillations and large uncertainty.
+Therefore, we use the reconstruction function at $z<0.8$ with 39 GRBs in J221 sample to calibrate the Amati relation.
+In order to compare with the previous analyses \cite{Liu2022a,Liang2022,LZL2023}, we also used a subsample of SNe Ia with a redshift cutoff at $z=1.4$ to calibrate the Amati relation with 90 GRBs at $z<1.4$ from the J221 sample.